 How much does Private Air Charter Cost?

-This is the most common question I get asked when discussing private aviation.
+This is the most common question we get asked when discussing private aviation.
 “There are 6 of us going to Scottsdale, Arizona for a golfing trip.
 How much does that cost?”

 The dream for many air travelers is to fly private jets and skip the general terminal.
 With no security lines to pass through and a plane all to yourself, what’s not to like?